Working with a Lawyer (Washington State)

 What If I Have Problems with My Lawyer?

 If your case seems to be moving slowly, you can ask the lawyer for an explanation and occasional progress reports.
-If necessary, you can write to the lawyer and remind her of her duties under Washington’s ethical rules and local court rules.
+If necessary, you can write to the lawyer to review duties under Washington’s rules of professional conduct and local court rules.

 If you are having serious problems with the way the lawyer is handling your case, you can file a complaint with the Washington State Bar Association, unless the problem is about fees.
 However, you may want to put this off until your case is over or you have found another lawyer.

-It is expected that a client will pay the fees if the client accepts the services performed by a lawyer.
-If you are not able to pay your lawyer, the court will usually allow your lawyer to remove herself from your case.
-The lawyer must notify all parties at least 10 days in advance and the client must be notified first.
+It is expected that you will pay the lawyer’s fees as agreed.
+If you are not able to pay your lawyer, the court may allow your lawyer to exit the case.
+If this happens, your lawyer must notify all parties at least 10 days in advance, and you must be notified first.

 Special Considerations for Immigrants